calambchops/Email-Auto/README.md

     NameVar.Name = Ws.Range(IncVar.name_letter).Value

 Next, a while loop tests for a blank string value in the name cell.
-If the string length doesn't equal zero, we proceed to split the name into an array and assign these values to extract the first and last name, and whether it is indicated that this is a "new" employee.
+If the string length doesn't equal zero, we split the name into an array and assign these values to extract the first and last name, and whether it is indicated that this is a "new" employee.

     While (Not (Len(NameVar.Name) = 0)) 'if cell is not blank, continue